Emirate of Fujairah: Economy

 The federal government employs the majority of the native, local workforce, with few opening businesses of their own.
 Many of the locals work in the service sector.
 The government of the Emirate of Fujairah prohibits foreigners from owning more than 49% of any business.
 The free zones have flourished, partly due to the relaxation of such prohibition within the zones, as full foreign ownership is allowed there.
 Shaikh Saleh Al Sharqi, younger brother to the ruler, is widely recognized as the driving force behind the commercialization of the economy.

-The Emirate of Fujairah is a minor bunkering port with large scale shipping operations taking place every day.
-Shipping and ship-related services are thriving businesses in the city.
-Due to the business-friendly environment and ease of logistic support, ships trading from Persian Gulf anchor here for provisions, bunkers, repair, and technical support, spares, and stores before proceeding on long voyages.
-The city is also geographically well suited for such ship service-related activities.
+The Emirate of Fujairah is a minor bunkering port.

 The government of The Emirate of Fujairah is a major shareholder in the National Bank of Fujairah, a UAE local bank.
 Incorporated in 1982, the National Bank of Fujairah (NBF) is active in the areas of corporate and commercial banking, trade finance and treasury.
 NBF has also expanded portfolio to include personal banking options and Shariah-compliant services.
 NBF supports industries ranging from oil and shipping to services, manufacturing, construction, education, and healthcare.